Are Prescription Sleeping Pills Addictive?

-When sleeping pills are prescribed, they are only meant to be used on a short-term basis, however many people become dependent on them and eventually addicted.
-When someone becomes dependent on sleeping pills, any withdrawal symptoms that occur are usually psychological instead of physical or chemical unless they have been taken in high doses.
-For instance, if someone has been taking sleeping pills for a long period, and they abruptly stop, they may experience the desire to keep taking them.
+When prescribed, sleeping pills are only meant to be used on a short-term basis.
+However, many people become dependent on them and eventually become addicted.
+When someone becomes dependent on sleeping pills, withdrawal symptoms are usually psychological instead of physical or chemical unless taken in high doses.
+For instance, if someone has been taking sleeping pills for a long period and abruptly stop, they may experience the desire to keep taking them.

-Using any medication in a way that is not prescribed by a doctor is abuse.
-When taken in high doses, sleeping pills produce the same effects as benzodiazepines do; they cause a drowsy, feel-good effect.
-Sleeping pills can also cause hallucinations if the individual takes the medication and then fights sleep.
+Using any medication in a way that a doctor does not prescribe is abuse.
+When taken in high doses, sleeping pills produce the same effects as benzodiazepines; they cause a drowsy, feel-good effect.
+Sleeping pills can also cause hallucinations if the individual takes the medication and fights sleep.
 Some of the other effects of taking sleeping pills are: